-Periodontal disease is a slow, progressive disease that can wreak havoc on our oral and systemic health.
-Many of the symptoms of periodontal disease sneak up on us and are often ignored.
+Periodontal disease is a slow, progressive disease that can destroy you oral and systemic health.
+Many of the hallmark symptoms of periodontal disease sneak up on us and are often ignored at least initially.
 It is important not to ignore these signs and symptoms as periodontal disease is the #1 cause of tooth loss.
 Periodontal disease comes in many different forms including aggressive, chronic, necrotizing periodontitis, and periodontitis associated with systemic diseases.
 Each of these types of periodontal disease has its own distinct characteristics and symptoms, and all require prompt treatment by a dentist to help halt subsequent bone and gum tissue loss.
 Risk of periodontal disease increases with age.
 For younger people, dental caries are a more important risk for tooth loss, while for older people, periodontal disease is the more important risk factor.

 Risk Factors Of Periodontal Disease

 -Age.
 Studies have shown that over 70% of all Americans aged 65 and older have some form of periodontal disease.

 -Tobacco Use (including smoking).
 We are well aware of the health effects of smoking on our overall health.
 These diseases include various types of cancer, lung disease, and cardiovascular (heart) disease.
 Research has also shown that tobacco use also increases a persons risk for periodontal disease.

 -Family History (Genetics).
 Some people are more susceptible to periodontal disease than others.
 This is because of our genetic makeup.

 -Stress.
 Studies have shown that stress can make it more difficult for the body to fight off infection, this includes periodontal diseases.